Guruvendra-27/CyberSecurity/Cybersecurity-Projects/00-Terminal-Commands-Guide/Kali-Linux-Commands.md

 ---

 By following this guide, you can efficiently use Kali Linux terminal commands for system management, networking, and penetration testing.
-Save this guide as a reference for your projects and share it with others on GitHub! 🚀
+Save this guide as a reference for your projects and share it with others on GitHub.